-I decided to move to the city of Boston, and i worked around greater Boston for years.
+I decided to move to the city of Boston, and i worked around Boston for years.

 It took me a few years to get used to the food- white flavourless butter instead of golden tasty butter, pale eggs, plastic tasting milk, pork that tasted like whatever sauce you put on it, etc etc, so, i began to search for farm raised foods at farmers markets.
 That wasn’t easy in the ’90’s.

 I married Bill, and had two lovely kids, and we moved out of the city- to a town in South central MA where we began our own garden and raised chickens.
-We were hooked on real eggs and fresh greens, and began to buy raw milk from a farm in Hardwick MA.
+We were hooked on freshly laid eggs and greens from our little garden, and began to buy raw milk from a farm in Hardwick MA.
 We needed more space- a bigger garden, more room for chickens, and some farm animals.

 We began to search for a farm, and found one in 2012, in the very town we bought our raw milk!
 We moved in in 2013.
 A whole lot of work needed to be done and the farm was terribly overgrown.
-So we bought some dairy goats.
+So we bought some dairy goats- for milk and brush control.
 They nibbled but didn’t clear much (till the herd grew a bit, and we now had our own raw milk), so, we bought pigs.
 The goats eat the brush, the pigs dig it up, and, the chickens rake it smooth!
 The ducks?
-They eat the bugs, ticks, and any mosquito larvae they find!
+They eat the bugs, ticks, and any mosquito larvae they find.
 Our hard working livestock!

 Here we are today, all the same animals as i had growing up, (except for cows) and i’m back to the mud (minus the cow shite).
 Its just like i’m back in Co.
 Leitrim.